Voices of protest, crying for change, ring across US, beyond

 He’s had his own frightening run-ins with police, treated like a criminal for a broken taillight and another time in a case of mistaken identity.
 There are the smaller slights, too, like white women clutching their purses when he passes them on the street.

 “They fear people’s black skin.
 They’re scared of us.
-The see every black male as a thug, as a criminal,” he said.
+They see every black male as a thug, as a criminal,” he said.
 “The vigilantes, the cops.
 People keep killing us and it’s got to stop.”

 He’s been at the protests in his neighborhood almost every night, and worries his neighbors will live with the trauma the rest of their lives: the military truck on city streets, the tear gas, the boom of flashbangs, soldiers with assault rifles, police in riot gear.